 Taken a step further, one might argue that student success relies on many different relationships to support growth.
-From educators, to school personnel, to families, to others in the community, there must be a firm commitment to student success from all sides in order to drive home everything that is taught in the classroom.
+From educators to school personnel, to families, to others in the community, there must be a firm commitment to student success from all sides to drive home everything taught in the classroom.

-The 2016-2017 school year was a transition year for the implementation of the federal education law original passed as the Elementary and Secondary Education Act (ESEA) of 1965.
+The 2016-2017 school year was a transition year for the implementation of the federal education law originally passed as the Elementary and Secondary Education Act (ESEA) of 1965.
 The No Child Left Behind Act of 2001 transitioned to the Every Student Succeeds Act (ESSA), which was signed into law on December 10, 2015.
-In SY2017-18, districts are beginning to implement ESSA-related changes, and it’s even more important to support student success initiatives both in school and at home.
+In SY2017-2018, districts began implementing the ESSA-related changes, which include requirements to support student success initiatives with students and parents.

 1. Agree on core values and objectives

-The publication, Family-School-Community Partnerships 2.0, discusses the importance of core values when it comes to achieving student success both at school and at home.
+The publication, Family-School-Community Partnerships 2.0, discusses the importance of core values when achieving student success at school and home.
 These values may include:

 - Educator relationships.
 Teachers and families alike have important roles in the child’s learning development.
 As the publication puts it, “The family is the expert on the child; the teacher is the expert on the curriculum.”
 Both are educators, and both are significant.